yortus/asyncawait/README.md

 # How is the Performance?
 It depends what you care about when you say performance.
 As a rough guide, compared with bare callbacks, expect your code to be 68.92% shorter with 70% less indents and run at 73% of the speed of bare callbacks.
-OK, so don't trust those numbers but do check out the code in the [comparison folder](./comparison), and do run your own [benchmarks](./comparison/benchmark.js).
+OK, so don't trust those numbers (which actually are [real](./comparison/README.md#comparison-summary)) but do check out the code in the [comparison folder](./comparison), and do run your own [benchmarks](./comparison/benchmark.js).